elsayedelmandoh/elsayedelmandoh/README.md

 </p>

 ## 📝 About Me
-- 🧑‍💻 I'm Elsayed, hailing from the land of the Pharaohs, Egypt.<br>
+- 🧑‍💻 I'm Elsayed, hailing from Egypt.<br>
 - 🧠 I specialize in machine learning, deep learning, and natural language processing.<br>
 - 🚀 I'm on a mission to enhance my leadership and entrepreneurship skills to become a more effective leader.<br>
 - 🎯  I seek a role where I can apply these skills to plan, manage, and execute projects in a supportive team environment.<br>